 The Department for Promotion of Industry and Internal Trade (DPIIT), formerly known as the Department of Industrial Policy & Promotion (DIPP), is a part of the Ministry of Commerce and Industry functioning under the Government of India.
-The DPIIT usually issues a 'Consolidated FDI Policy Circular' on a yearly basis elaborating on the policy and framework with respect to FDI in India.
-The most recent consolidated FDI Policy was published on 15 October 2020.4
+The DPIIT usually issues a 'Consolidated FDI Policy Circular' on a regular basis elaborating on the policy and framework with respect to FDI in India.
+The most recent consolidated FDI Policy was published on 15 October 2020 and the most recent amendment took place in March 2022.4

 An Indian company may receive FDI either under the automatic route or the government (approval) route, subject to the conditions laid down for this route.
 FDI is allowed under the automatic route without prior approval of the government or of the Reserve Bank of India (RBI) in certain activities/sectors as specified in the 'Consolidated FDI Policy Circular' and amended via Circulars and Press Notes released from time to time.
 FDI in activities not covered under the automatic route requires prior approval of the government.
 The Foreign Investment Facilitation Portal (FIFP) is the new online single point interface of the government created to facilitate FDI for investors.
 This portal is being administered by the DPIIT.
 This portal will continue to facilitate the single-window clearance of applications that are made through the government route.
 Upon receipt of the FDI application, the concerned Administrative Ministry/Department shall process the application as per the Standard Operating Procedure (SOP).
 If the online filing of the application contains a digital signature by an authorized signatory, the physical submission of the copy is not required.
 For applications without a digital signature, once the e-filing of the application is completed, the applicant is required to file/courier only a single signed copy of the printed version of the online application, along with the duly authenticated copy of the documents attached with the application, to the Nodal Officers of the concerned Administrative Ministry/Department as per the SOP.

 FDI is prohibited in lottery businesses, including government/private lottery, online lotteries; gambling and betting including casinos; chit funds; Nidhi companies (borrowing from members and lending to members only); trading in Transferable Development Rights (TDRs); real estate businesses (other than construction development, real estate broking services and Real Estate Investment Trusts (REITs)) or construction of farm houses; manufacturing of cigars, cheroots, cigarillos, and cigarettes, or tobacco or of tobacco substitutes.
-The activities/sectors not open to private sector investment are namely atomic energy and railway transport (other than construction, operation, and maintenance of (i) suburban corridor projects through a public-private partnership, (ii) highspeed train projects, (iii) dedicated freight lines (iv) rolling stock including train sets, and locomotives/ coaches manufacturing and maintenance facilities (v) railway electrification (vi) signaling systems (vii) freight terminals (viii) passenger terminals (ix) infrastructure in industrial parks pertaining to railway line/sidings including electrified railway lines and connectivity to the main railway line, and (x) mass rapid transport systems5.)
+The activities/sectors not open to private sector investment are namely atomic energy and railway transport5.)

 Depending on the nature of the business to be carried out by the Indian entity, specific registrations, approvals, and licenses, such as Permanent Account Number (PAN), Tax Deduction and Collection Account Number (TAN), Shops and Establishments Registration/Factories License, Goods and Service Tax Identification Number (GSTIN), etc. are required to be obtained.